-He studied at St Mary’s Hospital Medical School (now part of Imperial College London), before going on to study for his MD thesis at the Royal Brompton Hospital from 1997-1999.
-He investigated blood clotting mechanisms, drugs affecting clotting and how these interact with coronary angioplasty and stenting.
+Dr Dalby trained at St Mary’s Hospital Medical School (now part of Imperial College London), going on to study for his MD thesis at the Royal Brompton Hospital.
+Subsequently, he undertook fellowships at the Pitié-Salpêtrière Hospital Paris and Hôpital Charles-Nicolle Rouen, as part of his clinical training.

 He has expertise in:

 - valve repair and replacement with extensive experience in TAVI

 - multivessel angioplasty and stenting